fredeil/INF-2202/eksamen-2018/konteksamen-2018-lf.md

 To check if an element is in the set, run it through the hash functions, like when inserting.
 If any of the array positions returned by the hash functions contain a zero, the element is definitely not in the set.
 If all the bits are 1, then the element may be in the set (or they have all just been set to 1 by accident).

+### 2b - Thread safe Bloom filter

+> Implement, in pseudo code, a Bloom filter.
+The bloom filter should be thread safe and it should also support multiple readers.

+### 2c - Scrubbing logs

+> How would you use the Bloom filter to transform the initial schemas of the input file to an encrypted equivalent suitable for _cold storage_?